 - Sweet chili sauce, duck sauce, or spicy mustard for dipping (optional)

-Now, while I suggest using fresh shrimp in this recipe, you can use fresh or frozen shrimp.
-If using frozen shrimp, either allow them to thaw in the fridge overnight or transfer them to a sealed plastic bag and submerge the shrimp in a bowl of cold water for 30 minutes before chopping.
+Now, while I suggest using freshly cooked shrimp in this recipe, but you can use frozen cooked shrimp too.
+If you decide to use frozen shrimp, either allow them to thaw in the fridge overnight or transfer them to a sealed plastic bag and submerge the shrimp in a bowl of cold water for 30 minutes before chopping them.

 Oh, and if you're looking for the perfect dipping sauce for shrimp egg rolls, I've got you covered.
-Some of my go-to's are this Szechuan sauce, this sweet chili sauce, and this sweet and sour sauce.
+Some of my go-to's are this homemade Szechuan sauce, this sweet chili sauce, or this sweet and sour sauce.

 HOW TO MAKE SHRIMP EGG ROLLS